nrp1284/sf_abnb_listings/README.md

 What area of database will be best for Tableau dashboard presentation?

 # Description of the data exploration phase of the project:

-As a team we reviewed data that is been saved as sf_airbnblistings.csv and  we came to a decision to explore this in more details in regards to deliverables that we are targeting

-To explore this large data set in an unstructured way and to uncover initial patterns, characteristics, and points of interest we came to following conclusions

 1. Data is more in detail in terms of features, geographical location, pricing, amenities etc..

 2. Data needs cleaning in some areas as there are 106 columns and about 6121  listings.
 We will be using excel or pandas for this purpose to identify the correlation between